8 things to keep calm, healthy and happy right now

 While there are some good food sources of Vitamin D, such as foods fortified with Vitamin D, or oily fish and egg yolks, food sources alone are unlikely to keep your Vitamin D levels topped up, so a daily Vitamin D3 supplement is recommended.
 Vitamin D is fat-soluble so taking the supplement along with a meal can improve absorption.

-Discover our range of vegan vitamins and supplements.
+Discover our range of award-winning vegan vitamins and supplements.

 Want to hear more from our nutritionists?
 Sign up to our email newsletter for insights and exclusive offers: